armaber/articles/AcpiEvalSBUS/srdb.md

 Read-word protocol takes an identical approach: the cookie is set to MAX_UINT in case of failure.

 For statistical purposes, the call is measured.
-Failure lasts for 200+ miliseconds, normal command takes &lt;570 &#x00B5;s.
+Failure lasts for 200+ ms, normal command takes &lt;570 &#x00B5;s.

 Read-block protocol returns a buffer in case of success or an integer:
 ```